circleci/circleci-docs/jekyll/_cci2/insights.md

 ### Workflow Overview

-The insights page provides workflow details plotted over the last 90 days (with custom date ranges coming soon).
+The insights page provides workflow details plotted over the last 90 days.
 You may also filter by different workflows at the top of the page.
 The following data is charted under the workflow overview:

 - All workflow runs
 - Workflow success rate